suvrajitm/DomainMotionInertiaTensor/README.md

 https://doi.org/10.1021/acs.jpcb.6b10732

 Dependencies:
-1. DIP image library (for segmentation, executables for segmentation needs the libraries).
+1. DIP image library (for segmentation), executables for segmentation provided).
 Download and put it under the Utilities folder
 2. LA library in Tcl (already included in the Utilities folder)

 Pending issue:  Due to the random eigenvector sign flipping, sometimes the axes sign switches direction from one pdb to another pdb.
 A robust fix for this is available in the literature, but did not have the time to implement that, since I moved on to a different project.